-Please find below some Frequently Asked Questions about starting Year 7 and a ‘Welcome to Holy Cross’ video for you to watch:
+Please find below some Frequently Asked Questions about starting Year 7:

 Each morning you will meet in your tutor groups with your Form Tutor for registration.
 You need to be in school by 8:35am.
 You will have an assembly twice a week.
 One of these will be with all of Key Stage 3 together and the other one led by Miss Hazell ( your Director of Year 7).
 On the other days, you will say a morning prayer followed by an activity such as a news discussion, colouring, relaxation or a quiz in your tutor group.

 The timings of the school day are as follows:

 11:00 – Break

 12:25 – Lesson 4

 14:15 – Lesson 5

 15:17 – First bell – End of the day for Key Stage 3 (on Fridays Key Stage 3 finish on the second bell)

 15:22 – Second bell – End of the day for Key Stage 4